-By this time of year, even parents are looking forward to a break from school – getting up early to make lunches, driving to and from extra curricular activities and dealing with homework hassles.
+By the time May or June rolls around, even parents are looking forward to a break from school – getting up early to make lunches, driving to and from extra curricular activities and dealing with homework hassles.
 However, we also know that the long break from school during the summer months means that we might just hear “I’m bored” a few times too many.

 With this in mind, many parents choose to enrol their children in summer activities – day and overnight camps for example.
 Also to plan for activities that the whole family can enjoy together – day trips or extended vacations.
 But how much is too much and how little may lead to a summer of whining and nagging.